Bound and Constraint in Generics and Type Variables#

 • longer({1}, {1, 2}) operates on sets, returning the larger set as Set[int].

-• The statement about longer([1], {1, 2}) being okay and returning a type Collection[int] is correct as well.
+• What’s interesting is that longer([1], {1, 2}) being okay and returning a type Collection[int] is correct as well.
 This is because unlike constraints, we do not need both x and y to be of the same exact type, they just need to be subclass of the bound super type.

 Bounding and Semantic Clarity#